ThomasDosio/Assignment2/Assignment2part2/writing.md

 # 3: You be the judge #

-When completing this assignment I should have spent more time choosing my challenge so that I chose one that was interesting but not too long.
-I spent excessive amounts of time trying to debug a bad algorithm that I didn't end up using and should instead have thought of more ways of solving the problem beforehand.
-That being said however, designing my final solution fully before coding was very helpful, as it let me work from the higher levels to the lower levels of my solution when coding and solve my problems quickly.
-It also made debugging much easier.
-Starting early was also useful as it let me have more time to flesh out my design and then change it.
+When completing this assignment there were various parts that I had to do.
+I feel like going through every challenge and choosing whether it was interesting, useful and coming up with a design was less useful than I thought it would be.
+This is because I found a challenge I really liked early on and I didn't change my mind by reading the later ones.
+Making more than one design for my chosen challenge on the other hand was extremely useful.
+I ended up coding three different designs for this challenge and choosing the one that was the easiest to explain, make modular and debug.
+However, having the other designs helped me to come up with this design and was a great learning experience.
+Drawing a diagram was useful when developing the ideas behind my design and so was a useful step to take however to make it useful for the worksheet I had to add other parts which was quite time-consuming.
+Another step that I hadn't done before was designing for accessibility.
+This was a really useufl thing to learn in the long term.
 Another step I took that was the right thing to do was to chat about the problem with a friend.
 This helped me to understand issues with my code, come up with new approaches and see a new take on the problem.
 I feel that writing a first draft of the worksheet wasn't as useful as I would have liked.
 This is because I changed my design to implement enums for